How to Fix "The Remote Computer Requires Network Level Authentication" - Qiling

 internet connections

 Step 4.
-Once done, in the Troubleshooter window, scroll down and select "Run" under both "Incoming Connections" and also "Network Adapters."
+In the Troubleshooter window, scroll down and select "Run" under both "Incoming Connections" and also "Network Adapters" once you have completed the steps.

 network adapter